missystar/Went/User-Guide.md

 # Database Viewer

 The Database Viewer enables you to view and analyze the data that has been captured by AIMSICD.
-Just select between Cell Data, Location Data, OpenCellID Data, Default MCC Locations or Silent SMS and click on "Load Data" on the right side of the screen.
+Just select between `Cell Data`, `Location Data`, `OpenCellID Data`, `Default MCC Locations` or `Silent SMS` and click on "Load Data" on the right side of the screen.
 Once the data has been loaded, it will immediately be displayed on your phone.

 ![Database Viewer](https://raw.githubusercontent.com/SecUpwN/Android-IMSI-Catcher-Detector/master/SCREENSHOTS/Database_Viewer.png)